Left Bank Pictures: Productions

 Left Bank Pictures' first television commission was Wallander, a television adaptation of Henning Mankell's Kurt Wallander novels.
 The first series was filmed on location in Skåne, Sweden in the summer of 2008, and broadcast in November and December 2008.
 The series won the British Academy Television Award for Best Drama Series.
 The BBC announced the commissioning of a second series in May 2009.
 Filming ran over the summer again and the series was broadcast in January 2010.
 The final series as broadcast in 2016.

-In March 2008, it was announced that Left Bank would be producing Strike Back, a six-part series for Sky1 based on Chris Ryan's novel.
+In March 2008, it was announced that Left Bank would be producing Strike Back, a six-part series for Sky One based on Chris Ryan's novel.
 The production, starring Richard Armitage and Andrew Lincoln, was filmed on location in South Africa in 2009 for broadcast on Sky1 and Sky1 HD in 2010.
 Also in 2008, Left Bank produced its first feature film; The Damned United was directed by Tom Hooper from a script adapted by Peter Morgan from David Peace's novel The Damned Utd.

 2008 also saw Left Bank's first commission for Channel 4; Kids School of Comedy, a pilot sketch show, was produced for the Comedy Lab strand, and was based on a stage show in which Andy Harries' son performed.
 A six-part School of Comedy series was commissioned by E4 and was broadcast in 2009.
 A second series has since been commissioned.
 At the end of 2008, Left Bank received its first commission from ITV, to produce Frank Deasy's four-part serial drama Father & Son.
 The drama was co-financed by ITV, the Irish broadcaster RTÉ and the Irish Film Board.
 The production was based in Dublin, where most of the programme was filmed, even though it was set in Manchester, England.
 RTÉ broadcast the drama in 2009, and it went on to win the Irish Film and Television Award for Best Single Drama/Drama Serial category.
 It was broadcast on ITV1 in June 2010.

 In 2009, Left Bank produced the six-part romantic comedy series Married Single Other for ITV.
 The series stars Ralf Little, Shaun Dooley, Lucy Davis, Miranda Raison, Amanda Abbington and Dean Lennox Kelly, and was filmed on location in Leeds.
 It was broadcast on ITV1 in February and March 2010.
 In 2010, Left Bank produced an adaptation of Peter Robinson's Aftermath for ITV, starring Stephen Tompkinson as DCI Banks, and Zen, an adaptation of three of Michael Dibdin's Aurelio Zen novels, which was filmed on location in Italy for BBC Scotland.
 In 2011, Sky1 broadcast the first series of Left Bank's Mad Dogs, starring John Simm, Philip Glenister, Marc Warren and Max Beesley.
 In 2012 Optimum Releasing distributed the feature film All in Good Time.